expo/expo/packages/expo-firebase-messaging/README.md

 import firebase from 'expo-firebase-app';
 import { Permissions } from 'expo-permissions';

-// Include the module before using it. import 'expo-firebase-instance-id';
-import 'expo-firebase-messaging';
 import type { RemoteMessage } from 'expo-firebase-messaging';

 // API can be accessed with: firebase.messaging();